 The agent handler receives data and logs directly from agents, and updates the administration database via the backend.
-The color of the agent handler icon the agent handler icon changes according to its resource consumption:
+The color of the agent handler icon changes according to its resource consumption:

 Green All agent handlers are operational.
-Orange The average RAM or CPU consumption of one or several agent handlers exceeds 90% (moving average over one hour).
-Red The status of one or several agent handlers has not been updated for more than 5 minutes.
+Orange The average RAM or CPU consumption of one or several agent handlers exceeds 90% (moving average over one hour), or the disk space used exceeds 75%.
+Red The status of one or several agent handlers has not been updated for more than 5 minutes, or the disk space used exceeds 80%.

-Click on \\\\\ to obtain more accurate information on each agent handler's resource consumption and the date of its last connection.
+Click on to obtain more accurate information on each agent handler's resource consumption and the date of its last connection.